autonlab/aqua/README.md

 <a id="design_space"></a>
 ### A Design Space of Label Error Detection Methods

 <p align="center">
 <img height ="300px" src="assets/design_space.png">
 </p>

 Figure 2: Design space of labeling error detection models to delineate concrete design choices.
+For more details, check out Section 3 in our [paper](https://arxiv.org/pdf/2306.09467.pdf).

 <a id="datasets"></a>
 ### List of supported datasets